FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/_index.md

     "title": "Standard Cluster model",
     "linkTitle": "Standard Cluster model",
     "weight": "90"
-}As described in <a href="../../overview/c_st_deploy_models#Clusteri" class="MCXref xref">Cluster models</a>, you can use a Standard Cluster (SC) to provide more capacity than a single {{< SecureTransport/componentshortname  >}} Server or to provide a passive standby server to take over processing if an active server fails.
+}As described in [Cluster models](../../overview/c_st_deploy_models#Clusteri), you can use a Standard Cluster (SC) to provide more capacity than a single {{< SecureTransport/componentshortname  >}} Server or to provide a passive standby server to take over processing if an active server fails.

 Standard Clustering uses an embedded database in each node.
 This minimizes external dependencies and overhead and reduces the cost of clustering. {{< SecureTransport/componentshortname  >}} synchronizes most configuration changes on all nodes in the cluster.